davinma/blog/README.md

-# blog
+# Blog
-essays, thoughts and so on
+essays, thoughts and so on ...

+# License
+MIT